wttw/aboutmyemail/faq.md

 It can return a variety of possible statuses, but for our purposes anything that isn't "pass" is a fail.

+We only use the return-path / 821.From to check SPF, we don't check the HELO value.
+This isn't exactly how SPF is specified, but gives far more useful results when diagnosing authentication issues.

 ## SPF DNS Queries {#faq-spf-dns}

 Querying SPF can involve follow pointers to other records,